FutureOfNantes/NextJS_Demo/README.md

 DaSES will be a space for exchange and decentralized storage about data education and skills from a multi-party ecosystem.

-In this ecosystem, the contracting between Data Providers and Data Users will be done on the Blockchain with smart contracts.
+In this ecosystem, the contract between Data Providers and Data Users will be done on the Blockchain with smart contracts.
 These entities (Data Provider and Data Users) must be identified on the Blockchain for doing and signing this contract.

 This project is an example about "How to associate information with an entity and its address" as a very basic MVP.
-The term 'DID' is not used correctly because it is not a real DID but just an association between public key and entity name and email contact.
-It is just a small first step to apprehend how the blockchain works.
+The term 'DID' is not used correctly because it is not a real DID but just an association between public key and entity name and email contact. it is just a small first step to apprehend how the blockchain works.
 In the long term, we plan to use https://walt.id and its SSI Kit for DID managing.
+You can find the latest version of this project on https://github.com/pgrandne/did_for_dases_v2

 ### Directory Structure